 We also met up with the group shortly before their performance at inJazz.
 Check out the video below for a heart-to-heart about how music connects people with different backgrounds and stories.

-Also check out our interview with Tabanka .
+Also check out our interviews with Tabanka and Lingua Franca Ensemble.

 For residents of Egypt, Morocco, Russia, and Turkey: Apply for ISPA´s Netherlands Fellowship Programme 2019Following our earlier call, ISPA offers an additional place in the Netherlands Fellowship Programme, supported by Dutch Performing Arts.
 The programme provides access to ISPA's extensive international network of arts professionals to mid-career leaders from the performing arts community.
 This call is open to residents of Egypt, Morocco, Russia, and Turkey.

 - 13 Aug.
 '18In June this year Dutch Performing Arts commissioned a special Dutch World Stage at networking and showcase festival inJazz, in collaboration with World Music Forum NL.
 Four Dutch acts presented themselves to an audience of Dutch and international music lovers and presenters.
 How do they look back on their performance?
 And what does the future hold for them?

 - 9 Aug.
 '18ASSITEJ Germany invites every ASSITEJ centre to nominate one director from their country to take part in Directors in TYA – An International Exchange.